 We’ve had a fair share of projects to tackle – and nothing on a boat is cheap!
 We were prepared for these costs though when we bought the boat.
 And the plus side is we now know the boat inside out.
 We have been able to set things up the best way for us and to our taste.

 Do you see yourself savers or as spenders?

 I’d say savers!
 (Although at the moment prepping for the Atlantic I feel like we might be turning into spenders!)
-No but we usually save, even if there’s nothing we are saving for in particular.
+No, but we usually save, even if there’s nothing we are saving for in particular.
 We see saving as a gateway to freedom – in whatever shape or form that might be for what we might want to do next.

-We do occasionally eat out (but being veggie the best food is usually home cooked anyway!) and most of the things we enjoy doing the most are free anyway (swimming, free diving, sailing, snorkelling, yoga, hiking & enjoying the most beautiful sunrises & sunsets ever)!
+We do occasionally eat out (but being veggie the best food is usually home-cooked anyway!) and most of the things we enjoy doing the most are free anyway (swimming, free diving, sailing, snorkeling, yoga, hiking & enjoying the most beautiful sunrises & sunsets ever)!
 But we also try not to limit ourselves too much as we’ll only be in each new place once.
 So we do occasionally rent a car, pay for a tour, check out the local hotspots (for that overpriced cocktail!).

 We see saving as a gateway to freedom for what we might want to do next